|Guide||♦||10 Triplogs||1 Topic|

 Apache Peaks is located just northeast of Globe within the Tonto National Forest.
 This mountain is best described as a range made up of four peaks and two prominent summits.
-The main summit tops out at an elevation of 6,940 and offers far reaching 360-degree views of the surrounding area.
+The main summit tops out at an elevation of 6,940 and offers far-reaching 360-degree views of the surrounding area.
 Apache Peaks has a lot of character with rugged bluffs, spine ridgelines, and defined summits offering willing hikers many exploration opportunities.
 Steep and jagged cliffs protect much of the entire western edge of the mountain.
 Apache Peaks is truly a wild and untamed mountain.
-Vegetation primarily consists of pinyon pine, oak, manzanita, juniper, various cacti and isolated areas of ponderosa pine.
-The hike stats as posted within this description are "one-way" from the designated trailhead to the top of the main summit
+Vegetation primarily consists of pinyon pine, oak, manzanita, juniper, various cacti, and isolated areas of ponderosa pine.
+As posted within this description, the hike stats are "one-way" from the designated trailhead to the top of the main summit.

 Approximately 4 miles northeast of the turnoff to the trailhead along US60 is the Jones Water campground.
 Jones Water is a unique developed campground with 12 small private tent sites along a mature and lush riparian area at an elevation of 4,000 feet.
 Jones Water is a "non-fee" primitive campground and offers only basic amenities.
 Use is typically light.

-Before I get started there is one very important thing that must be mentioned.
+Before I get started, there is one essential thing that must be mentioned.
 DO NOT attempt this hike without durable pants.
-Don't say that I didn't warn you.
+Please don't say that I didn't warn you.
 This is a bushwhack hike from the trailhead to the summit.
-Most of the route is what I would describe as moderate, however some areas are heavy.
+Most of the route is what I would describe as moderate.
+However, some areas are heavy.
 Utilize existing game trails as much as possible to ease progress.
 Animals always know the best way through a difficult area.
 Don't fight the terrain.
-Slow down and use it too your advantage.
+Slow down and use it to your advantage.

-The trailhead as posted is at a distinct and obvious parking area along FR584 ("TH" Lat.
+The trailhead, as posted, is at a distinct and obvious parking area along FR584 ("TH" Lat.
 33 degrees/32'/50.07"/N & Long.
 110 degrees/42'/46.26"/W).
-From the trailhead I recommend walking about 100 yards to the south along the road before heading up.
+I recommend walking about 100 yards to the south along the road before heading up from the trailhead.
 Much of the route to the summit (see maps) follows an obvious ridgeline with some rolling up and down sections.
 Unfortunately, one of the nastiest bushwhack sections seemed to be at the beginning.
-Not exactly the way you want to start things out but that's the way it is.
-Once you get past the first 200 yards things start to get better.
+Not exactly the way you want to start things out, but that's the way it is.
+Once you get past the first 200 yards, things start to get better.
 Don't hike straight up to the first rise, but rather stay off the edge to the south, due to vegetation being open and easy to travel through ("Mark 1" Lat.
 33 degrees/32'/52.94"/N & Long.
 110 degrees/43'/08.15"/W).
-The next three quarter mile is self-explanatory.
+The next three-quarter-mile is self-explanatory.
 Work your way up the ridge while mostly following the crest.
 There is one high point along the ridge ("Mark 2" Lat.
 33 degrees/32'/56.64"/N & Long.
 110 degrees/43'/33.34"/W) where you will need to walk a short stretch south while looking very closely for a specific steep and narrow drop where the deer have been traveling through.
 I initially missed this spot and ended up having to backtrack to look for it.
-Not far southwest from the 5,641 summit (see map) you will encounter the worst bushwhack segment of this hike.
+Not far southwest from the 5,641 summit (see map), you will encounter the worst bushwhack segment of this hike.
 It's a fairly steep slope heading up to a bench ("Mark 3" Lat.
 33 degrees/32'/48.34"/N & Long.
 110 degrees/43'/57.29"/W).
 There is no easy way through this part.
 The manzanita and oak are relentless.
 It is doable, but you are not going to like it.
-While you're cussing me all the way through this part, just keep telling yourself how great the payoff is going to be at summit.
+While you're cussing me all the way through this part, keep telling yourself how great the payoff is going to be at the summit.
 All of your efforts will be justified.

 Are we there yet??
-It's kind of funny that you can literally see the summit along the entire route, however it seems like you are never going to get there.
+It's kind of funny that you can literally see the summit along the entire route.
+However, it seems like you are never going to get there.
 The good news is that the worst is behind you.
-Now that you have survived the "mother of all bushwhacks", head across the upper bench (see map) where you will finally reach a nice area of tall ponderosa pine ("Mark 4" Lat.
+Now that you have survived the "mother of all bushwhacks", head across the upper bench (see map), where you will finally reach a lovely area of tall ponderosa pine ("Mark 4" Lat.
 33 degrees/32'/45.05"/N & Long.
 110 degrees/44'/09.80"/W).
 Pinyon pine and oak are what is primarily along the hike.
 This stand of ponderosa offered some well-deserved pleasant and open hiking.
-Along this segment were heavily used game trails working there way up towards the top.
+Along this segment was heavily used game trails working their way up towards the top.
 Keep your eyes open for the main trail.
-My route as noted on the map followed this trail.
+My route, as noted on the map, followed this trail.

 This hike is listed as One-Way.